 Be alert for tornadoes which are often spawned by hurricanes and the calm “eye” of the storm.
 It may seem like the storm is over, but once the eye passes, the winds may change direction and quickly return to hurricane force.

 Be safe and have a plan!
 Thanks again for visiting our blog and website.
 Feel free to explore the tabs across the top for more about the custom clamshell aluminum awnings and other products we offer.
-Contact us for an estimate in Orlando and surrounding communities of Central Florida at 407-932-0140 or email us for an estimate!
+Contact us for an estimate in Cocoa Florida in Brevard County or other Atlantic coastal county cities of Central Florida at 321-978-5500 for an estimate!